MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-outcome-summary.md

 [!INCLUDE [temp](../_shared/version-azure-devops-cloud.md)]

-This article shows you how to get the number of runs for different outcomes (Succeeded / Failed / Canceled / Partially Succeeded) of a pipeline.
+This article shows you how to get the number of runs for different pipeline outcomes (Succeeded / Failed / Canceled / Partially Succeeded).
 An example is shown in the following image.

 > [!div class="mx-imgBorder"]